🧩 mems-ana_demo

 - Displacement is treated as ABSOLUTE $u_z$

-- An offset at 0 V is allowed
+- A non-zero offset at 0 V is allowed

 - Mechanical boundary conditions are schematic / conceptual

-- Rising and falling branches follow the P–Ez loop
+- Rising / falling branches follow the P–Ez loop explicitly

 - Intended for intuitive understanding, not transient accuracy